bobabugel/portfolio/Projects.md

 ### Political District Map
 ![](https://github.com/bobabugel/BobAbugel/blob/main/img/Political_District_Map.PNG)
 This is a map of all the area of that are represented by the same politician in New York City.
 The map was created using leaflet and the data is from NYC DCP.
+[Link to Project](https://github.com/bobabugel/NYC_Policital_District_MAP)

 ## Personal